SaurabhTiwari7757/Sentiment-Analysis/README.md

 We've imported some classes from Keras:

-the Sequential class from the keras.models API (to group a linear stack of layers into a model) the Embedding class from the keras.layers API (to turn positive integers (indexes) into dense vectors of fixed size) the LSTM class from the keras.layers API (to apply a long short-term memory layer to an input) the Dropout class from the keras.layers API (to apply dropout to an input) the Dense class from the keras.layers API (to apply a regular densely-connected NN layer to an input)
+the Sequential class from the keras.models API (to group a linear stack of layers into a model), the Embedding class from the keras.layers API (to turn positive integers (indexes) into dense vectors of fixed size), the LSTM class from the keras.layers API (to apply a long short-term memory layer to an input), the Dropout class from the keras.layers API (to apply dropout to an input), the Dense class from the keras.layers API (to apply a regular densely-connected NN layer to an input),

 In the LSTM model, we set the following parameters: